Attila Juhász (born 1976)

 Attila Juhász (Атила Јухас; born 18 February 1976) is a Serbian politician and administrator from the country's Hungarian community.
 He has been a state secretary in Serbia's agriculture ministry since 2014 and has also served in the Serbian national assembly and the Vojvodina provincial assembly.
 Juhász is a member of the Alliance of Vojvodina Hungarians (VMSZ).

-He is not to be confused with a different Attila Juhász who was a VMSZ member of the Serbian national assembly from 2001 to 2004.

 Early life and career

 Juhász was born in Zrenjanin, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 He was raised in nearby Nova Crnja, completed high school in Zrenjanin, and ultimately earned a master's degree in agricultural engineering from the University of Belgrade Faculty of Agriculture in Zemun.
 From 2003 to 2005, he was employed by the United Nations Food and Agriculture Organization (FAO), where he worked in agricultural production in Serbia.
 He has also been a Balkan regional employee for the Vegetable Production Research Institute in Kecskemét, Hungary.
 He lives in Nova Crnja.